MicrosoftDocs/sql-docs/docs/sql-server/install/hardware-and-software-requirements-for-installing-sql-server.md

 ###  <a name="TOP_Principal"></a> OS Compatibility

- The following table shows the which editions of SQL Server are compatible with which versions of Windows:
+ The following table shows which editions of SQL Server are compatible with which versions of Windows:

 | SQL Server edition:               | Enterprise | Developer | Standard | Web | Express |